Birth Control in Canada: Cost, pills, implants, side effects, coverage

 Certain forms of birth control are available for free or at low cost in Canada through various programs and initiatives.
 However, it's essential to note that the availability and coverage of free birth control may vary depending on the province or territory, as well as the specific type of contraceptive method.

-In some provinces, like Ontario, there are public drug benefit programs that provide subsidised or fully covered birth control for eligible individuals.
+In some provinces, like Ontario, there are public drug benefit programs that provide subsidized or fully covered birth control for eligible individuals.
 Additionally, some provinces have expanded access to free prescription contraceptives through pharmacies, allowing individuals with a valid health card to access certain birth control methods at no cost.

 How much is birth control without insurance in Canada?